World Hepatitis Day 2013 Gallery

 Event Information: Harvard, MIT, and Brown Team HBV Students, in partnership with Quest Diagnostics and MAP for Health, aim for a Guinness World Record to benefit viral Hepatitis awareness.
 The fair will also provide free t-shirts, healthy snacks, and the opportunity to help create a mural that will be donated to South Cove Community Health Center.
 Download our printable flyer here and check out our official press release.

 What: Worldwide Guinness Book of World Records attempt to raise awareness about the prevalence of hepatitis and disease prevention—especially among Boston’s Asian community.
 T-shirts and healthy snacks will be provided.
 Check back on this page after the event for information on Hepatitis screening at no cost from supporter Quest Diagnostics.

 When: Sunday, July 28, 2013 @ 10am – 12 pm (Eastern Time).
 Performance for the Guinness World Record starts at 11am.

 Where: Chinatown Park on Rose Kennedy Greenway (located by the Chinatown Gate at the corner of Surface Road and Beach Street)

-Who: Team HBV students from Harvard and MIT, experts and employee volunteers from Quest Diagnostics standing alongside hundreds of community members
+Who: Team HBV students from Harvard, MIT, and Brown, experts and employee volunteers from MAP for Health and Quest Diagnostics standing alongside hundreds of community members

 Why: According to the U.S. Department of Health and Human Services (HHS), roughly 350 million people worldwide have chronic hepatitis B and 170 million people have chronic hepatitis C. While this is far higher than the prevalence of HIV or any cancer, awareness is inexplicably low and the majority of those infected are unaware.
 That is why viral hepatitis is reputed to be a “silent epidemic” by HHS and countless other global health organizations.